-- 1. Locate the barometric damper immediately after the flue connector.
-A tee off the flue connector is recommended. - 2.
-The damper may be located in either side of the horizontal section of stack. - 3.
-In a multiple boiler installation, one barometric must be installed with each boiler.
+- We recommend that the barometric damper is located immediately after the flue connector for best operation.
+Consult vent supplier for specific installation requirements. - The damper may be located in either side of the horizontal section of stack. - 3.
+In a multiple boiler installation, one barometric damper must be installed with each boiler.